 State-of-the-Art Varicose Vein Treatment

-The treatment of varicose veins has evolved from debilitating and obsolete “vein stripping” procedures associated with a lengthy and painful recovery to comfortable Saphenous Laser Ablation procedures at VSA, performed in the office from a single needle stick.
-Saphenous Laser ablation procedures are easy, quick and comfortable through the use of local anesthesia.
+The treatment of varicose veins has evolved from debilitating and obsolete “vein stripping” procedures associated with a lengthy and painful recovery to comfortable Saphenous Laser and Radio Frequency Ablation procedures at VSA, performed in the office from a single needle stick.
+Both of these vein treatment procedures are easy, quick and comfortable through the use of local anesthesia.
 Patients resume walking immediately after their procedure and are back to normal activities within a few days to a week.
 Patient satisfaction is extremely high as the symptoms related to venous pathology are permanently eliminated.

 Microphlebectomy, also a quick and painless procedure, offers an aesthetic solution for removing prominent varicose veins.
 It is performed through tiny needle punctures that virtually leave no scars.
-The combination of laser ablation and microphlebectomy provides the ultimate varicose vein treatment by curing the disease and providing a cosmetic result.
+The combination of proven vein treatment procedures – radio frequency treatments, laser ablation and microphlebectomy – provide the most effective varicose vein treatment by both treating the disease and providing a cosmetic result.

 What to Know about Most Vein Clinics